rebelsky/sams-assorted-musings-reflections/spring-break-2025.md

 And, other than my everyday tasks, such as making meals and doing laundry, that's about it.
 Or at least that's all I recall.
 Oh!
 I also attended one or two online meetings.

-That's where we stood on Saturday night.

 On Sunday, I did a lot of grading.
-I wrote eleven problems for a take-home exam [4].
-I prepared Monday's lab.
+Not all of it.
+Not even close.
+But a lot.
+More importantly, I wrote eleven problems for a take-home exam [4].
+I wrote this musing.
+Okay, that's not really true.
+I wrote most of this musing on Saturday.
+I finished this musing on Sunday.

 At first glance, it was an unsuccessful break.
 I didn't build the bookshelves.
 I didn't complete important paperwork.
 I didn't muse each day.
 I didn't complete lots of smaller tasks.
 I even managed to forget some of the smaller tasks (and even some larger ones).

 You know what?
 I don't care.
-I'm going to call it a successful break.
+I'm going to call it **a successful break**.
+Why?
 Because it ended up being a genuine break, or at least for parts of it did.
 I rested.
 I read.
 I watched TV.
 I spent time with friends.
 I cooked.
 I slept.

 Perhaps I should stop overplanning my breaks [5,6].

+---

+**_Postscript_**: I said I'd end on a positive note.
+I think I did.
 ---

 **_Postscript_**: It's almost April.
 I'll need to spend next weekend on paperwork and more.